JuliaLang/www.julialang.org/manual/types/index.md

     julia> typeof(((),CompositeKind))
     ((),CompositeKind)

+All fixed points of the `typeof` function are like this.

 Another operation that applies to some kinds of types is `super`.
 Only abstract types (`AbstractKind`), bits types (`BitsKind`), and composite types (`CompositeKind`) have a supertype, so these are the only kinds of types that the `super` function applies to: